Community of True Inspiration: Decline and renewal

 Their religion continued to grow until Gruber and Rock's deaths, but subsequently declined until a reawakening sparked by Michael Krausert, who preached for a revival and had much support.

 Migration to North America

 In the 1840s, renewed religious restrictions and requirements from political rulers prompted the Inspirationalists to migrate as a group to North America.
 Their first settlements were near Buffalo on both sides of the Niagara River.
 Sites included West Seneca and the Town of Elma.
 They immediately began practicing community of goods, working in textiles and agriculture.
-This settlement became known as the Ebenezer Colonies They were soon dismayed to find the area crowded, with the urban presence of growing Buffalo too close and conflicts with the Seneca Indians arising.
+This settlement became known as the Ebenezer Colonies.
+They were soon dismayed to find the area crowded, with the urban presence of growing Buffalo too close and conflicts with the Seneca Indians arising.
 In 1854, many of the Inspirationists moved to the Iowa River Valley to found the Amana Colonies.

 Official membership was 1,534 in 1925, and was more than a thousand as late as the 1980s.

+Worship

+Worship in the Community of True Inspiration is characterized as follows:

+In addition to regular services on the Lord's Day, the Community of True Inspiration has several holy days and seasons.

+The season of Advent is marked, as with the celebration of Christmas.

+The Amana Churches have a New Year's Day service to "ask for God’s blessing in the coming New Year."

+At the start of Lent, there is a Repentance Service (Buss Versammlung).
+During Holy Week, there are daily church services.
+Good Friday worship is held to remember the sacrifice of Jesus.
+Easter celebrates His resurrection.

+Special services are held to mark Ascension Day and Pentecost Day.

+Faith Review Service (Glaubenslehre) is "dedicated to self-examination and review of the status and strength of one’s individual faith in preparation for the Communion Service which is held the following Sunday."
+The Communion Service is held annually, in the Fall.

+On Thanksgiving Day, a Covenant Service (Bundversammlung) is observed "in which all members publicly signify and renew their personal covenant with God."